jakeberg/resume/Resume.md

 > **eCTS:**

 - A legacy application that assists with the construction and management of Eli Lilly's clinical trails and warehouse distribution.
-- Created front-end application with Create-React-App, Typescript, Material UI, Redux, Redux-Saga.
+- Created front-end application with Typescript, Material UI, Redux, Redux-Saga.
 - Responsible for leading the data quality exploration function working with an Oracle DB.
-- Manually querying vendor REST services to extract information via AWS Lambda and API Gateway.
+- Manually queried vendor REST services to extract information via AWS Lambda and API Gateway.

 ### **Eli Lilly - EDAT:**